-This subtheme represents the behavioural outcomes of coaches' following their involvement in the they communicated with their athletes, implemented changes to their behaviour, and how their actions influenced stakeholders (e.g., parents).
+This subtheme represents the behavioural outcomes of coaches' following their involvement in the CoachMADE program.
+With reference to coaches' actions, the coaches discussed the way in which they communicated with their athletes, implemented changes to their behaviour, and how their actions influenced stakeholders (e.g., parents).
 Specifically, coaches spoke about how the workshops had provided an opportunity for them to initiate conversations with the athletes they coached about motivation and doping.
 To illustrate, one coach discussed how the motivation elements of the workshops provided him with the structure to talk about doping with the athletes he coached: